Vanessa Rousso: Poker career

+As of September 2021, excluding online winnings, and having not cashed at a tournament since 2017, she ranked as number eight among women players in terms of all-time money winnings.

 Rousso built her first stake at Hard Rock sit & go ten-player tables, where first prize was $250.
 From there, she was able to save for a $1,500 entry fee in Atlantic City in late 2005, which she parlayed into $17,500.
 This enabled her to afford entry into the World Poker Tour event at the Bellagio in Vegas.
 She has been televised numerous times on both ESPN and the Travel Channel (among others).
 She has made several appearances on the Poker After Dark television program.
 Rousso has also been televised as part of the World Poker Tour.
 She is known for wearing a cap, headphones and designer sunglasses.

 Her first win in a professional event came on June 13, 2005, in Las Vegas, Nevada, during the No-Limit Hold'em Summer Series.
 At the 2005 World Series of Poker, she placed 45th in a field of 601 in the Event 26, $1,000 Ladies No-Limit Texas hold 'em event, won by Jennifer Tilly on June 26.

 On February 12, 2006, Rousso placed fifth at the final table of the 195-entrant $1,500 No-Limit Hold'em WSOP Circuit event at Harrah's Atlantic City.

 Rousso joined the professional poker tour in April 2006, and by October was among the top 80 in earnings that year.
 In her first year of playing, Rousso had multiple in the money tournament finishes, including a seventh-place finish in a field of 605 at the $25,000 April 26, 2006 World Poker Tour (Season four) No-Limit Hold'em championship event, in which she earned $263,625 in prize money.
 By that time she was spending Tuesday through Thursday taking her law school classes, spending the rest of the week playing in poker tournaments and fielding endorsement offers from online poker clubs.
 On September 13, 2006, she won $285,450 with a first-place finish at the 173-entrant $5,000 no-limit hold 'em event at the 4th Borgata Open.
 At 2006 World Series of Poker she had three in the money finishes.
 She finished 80th in a field of 1068 in Event 4, $1,500 Limit Hold'em, 63rd in a field of 824 in Event 5, $2500 Short Handed No-Limit Hold'em, and she placed 8th of 507 in the Event 30, $5000 Short Handed No-Limit Hold'em event.